Medical tattoo: To provide medical information

 During the Cold War, threats of nuclear warfare led several U.S. states to consider blood type tattooing.
 Programs were spurred in Chicago, Utah and Indiana based on the premise that if an atomic bomb were to strike, the resulting damage would require extremely large amounts of blood within a short amount of time.

 Similar to dog tags, members of the U.S. military may have their vital information tattooed on themselves, usually on the rib cage below the armpit; they are referred to as "meat tags".

 Tattoos have also been used to provide notice to emergency personnel that a person has diabetes mellitus; people with this condition may fall into a diabetic coma and be unable to communicate that information.
 Medical alert jewelry, such as bracelets, are the most common way to provide this notice, but some people prefer tattoos due to the cost and inconvenience of losing or breaking jewelry.
 Because diabetes can impair wound healing, people with diabetes may need to carefully choose the location and timing of a medical tattoo.

+People with a "Do Not Resuscitate order" might indicate the presence of this by a tattoed message on their chest.